wp-plugins/thumbrio/readme.txt

 == Installation ==
 1. Upload the folder **wp-thumbrio-plugin** to the **/wp-content/plugins/** directory
-1. Activate the plugin through the **Plugins** menu in WordPress
+2. Activate the plugin through the **Plugins** menu in WordPress
-1. Once the plugin is active, you have to setup it following the Settings link
+3. Once the plugin is active, you have to setup it following the Settings link
-    * Introduce your web folder name
     * Introduce your thumbr.io's subdomain name
-1. Push the button **Save Changes** to thumbr.io verify your settings
+4. Push the button **Save Changes** to thumbr.io verify your settings

 **Remark:** In order to use the plugin, you need an account in [thumbr.io](thumbrio.io).